romizb/romizb.github.io/README.md

 ## 🐳 About me 🐳
 * Currently based in Rechovot
 * Animal lover
-* Superpower- making beer disapear
+* Superpower- making beer disappear
 * Undergraduate in Animal Science and Biotechnology from the Hebrew U
 * Doing my Masters cuz I ~~dont want to be an adult yet~~ love research :)